mathiaslyngbye/mathiaslyngbye.github.io/gear.md

 * Phone: Apple iPhone 16 (128 GB)

-    Smallest/lightest new iPhone available at time of purchase.
+    Smallest/lightest new iPhone available at the time of purchase.

 * Earbuds: Apple AirPods 4 with Active Noise Cancellation